1

 Who can receive outpatient COVID-19 treatments?

 Outpatient treatment is for people with a current diagnosis of mild-to-moderate COVID-19 who are at high risk for progression to severe COVID-19, including hospitalization or death.
-It is important to test early for COVID-19, as these medications must be given within a few days of when symptoms begin.
+It is important to test or see a provider early if you think you may have COVID-19, as these medications must be given within a few days of when symptoms begin.
 There may be different treatments available for people who are currently hospitalized for COVID-19.
 To learn more about eligibility for treatment, visit CDPHE's information about outpatient COVID-19 therapeutics for health care providers page.

 What should a facility do when a resident has a current diagnosis of mild-to-moderate COVID-19?

-Early testing and evaluation by a health care provider for treatment is important because these medications must be given within a few days of when symptoms begin.
+Early testing or evaluation by a health care provider for treatment is important because these medications must be given within a few days of when symptoms begin.

 If a resident tests positive for COVID-19 or has a current diagnosis of mild-to-moderate COVID-19, contact the resident’s health care provider and/or your facility medical director and ask about treatment as soon as you can.
-If the resident is eligible, they will need a prescription (or order) from a health care provider or a Test to Treat center.
+The resident will need a prescription (or order) from a health care provider or a Test to Treat center.
 This may include telehealth and home delivery options (possibly at an additional cost).

 Where can a facility get COVID-19 treatment for a resident?